harciufff/cena/README.md

 External agents read the markdown files natively:

-* **OpenClaw / PicoClaw** – mount the folder as a Graph‑RAG source.
+* **OpenClaw** – mount the folder as a Graph‑RAG source.
 The agents treat each line as a knowledge node, allowing instant, up‑to‑date grounding for voice commands or UI actions.
 * **CLI tools** – can `cat` or `tail -f` the live file to obtain the current world description without any additional API.

 Because the format is plain markdown, integration requires only a file‑watcher; no custom SDK or network service is needed, which aligns perfectly with edge‑first privacy constraints.